 A tour confirmation packet will be sent to you upon scheduling a tour.
 Please note, your tour IS NOT officially SCHEDULED until you return the confirmation included in your packet.

 - For everyone’s safety, please remain on the bus until you are greeted by our Group Tour Coordinator.
-You will only be allowed entrance to the Gallery fifteen minutes prior to your visit.
+You will only be allowed entrance to the museum fifteen minutes prior to your visit.

-- Before entering the Gallery, please divide your group into the number of groups specified in your confirmation letter.
+- Before entering the museum, please divide your group into the number of groups specified in your confirmation letter.
 For school tours, at least one adult chaperone must accompany each group of students.

 - Please use the Education Department Entrance only.
 (View Map)